University of Minnesota Administrative Policy

 University Data

-Information collected, manipulated, stored, reported or presented in any format, on any medium, by any unit of the University in support of the University mission.
+Any information, regardless of format (electronic, physical, verbal, etc.) that is collected, manipulated, stored, reported, or presented by any unit of the University in support of the University mission.

 Responsibilities